Phalansterium

 Phalansterium is a genus of single-celled flagellated organisms comprising several species, which form colonies.
+It is the only genus in the family Phalansteriidae.
 Phalansterium produces tetraspores.

 Phalansterium is hard to classify; it has a distinctive ultrastructure of its pericentriolar material.
 Molecular evidence places it in the Amoebozoa.

 It has been suggested that it is similar to the ancestral eukaryote.